Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 [Dpdl_API](https://github.com/Dpdl-io/DpdlEngine/blob/main/doc/Dpdl_API.md)

-Dpdl allows to access all java classes of the underlying JRE environment, providing access to the whole Java platform API via the loadObj(..) and the getClass(..)
+Dpdl allows to access all java classes of the underlying JRE environment, providing access to the whole Java platform API via the loadObj(..) and the getObj(..)
 Dpdl API methods.

 In this way Dpdl can access the classes and api of external java libraries.